fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 > *Thx for your tool, it solved my problem.*       - [wadywadywady](https://forum.xda-developers.com/showpost.php?p=81565961&postcount=33)

 ### Supporters:
-I would like to thank all the Supporters who have donated to this tool.<br>
+I would like to thank all the Supporters who have donated to this tool:<br>

-I am mentioning a few of them here:
 - Mickael Catherine
 - Christopher Vaughan
 - Nuno Pinho